benjaminleeschnell/themamasandthetapas/README.md

-# The Mamas and the Tapsa
+# The Mamas and the Tapas
 Demonstrates the functionality of https://stylemygcal.com